 Zoom Teeth Whitening Cost

 In this day and age, many whitening systems are available but the question is which one is suitable for you.
 The cost is a major factor for many people.
 Zoom teeth whitening is one of the popular professional and in-office whitening systems.
 It claims to target discolored teeth and deep, dark stains with the help of a 25% concentration of hydrogen peroxide.
-The average cost of the Zoom whitening system is around $300 to $600 and this includes the in-office treatment as well as take-away home whitening trays.
+In countries such as Germany, the UK and the US, a Zoom session typically costs around €300 to €600.
+At Dentfix in Istanbul, latest-technology in-office whitening with take-home trays is just €170 to €250 for the full course.

 Opalescence Teeth Whitening Cost

 Another popular whitening system for office whitening is the Opalescence Teeth Whitening.
 This system is more famous because of its strong bleaching formula that contains 40% hydrogen peroxide.
 Since it contains a higher concentration of hydrogen peroxide, it is known to show better and more visible results.
-The average cost of the Opalescence Teeth Whitening system including the home trays is $500 to $1000.
-It costs more than the other whitening systems because it contains a higher level of hydrogen peroxide.
+In countries such as Germany, the UK and the US, the Opalescence system including the home trays typically costs €500 to €1,000.
+It costs more than the other whitening systems abroad because it contains a higher level of hydrogen peroxide.
 However, even though it contains a higher percentage of bleach it is the safest formula among all because it contains potassium nitrate and fluoride.
 These agents protect the teeth from getting too sensitive during and after the procedure.
 Moreover, the use of laser light is optional in this whitening system which is ideal for people with tooth sensitivity or sensitive teeth because UV lights can be a bit strong for them.

 KöR Teeth Whitening Cost

 There are a couple of whitening systems available now, thanks to modern dentistry.
 Kor whitening system qualifies as both an in-office and at-home whitening system.
 Unlike other whitening systems, there is a proper process in place.
 It starts with a preparatory desensitizing treatment in the office followed by a home whitening tray kit.
 The procedure ends with an hour-long in-office bleaching treatment.
 Since Kor combines both office and home treatments, its cost is also slightly higher than the others.
-The average cost of this whitening system along with its at-home whitening tray system is $500 to $1200.
+In countries such as Germany, the UK and the US, this whitening system along with its at-home whitening tray system typically costs €500 to €1,200.
 The in-office bleaching formula contains over 30% of hydrogen peroxide whereas the 14-day tray set contains 16% carbamide peroxide.

 It claims to target many cosmetic issues such as tetracycline stains, coffee stains, discolored teeth caused by tobacco products, etc. Moreover, it is allegedly the only bleaching system in which refrigerated bleach is used.
 Cooling of the bleach supposedly allows it to be more potent and at the same time, it stays active on the teeth for a long time.